Steroids for dermatitis

 Based on these classes, the systemic effects due to suppression of the HPA axis can be predicted:

-Class 3 & 4 - If used on extensive areas in large quantities over a long period especially in patients under 5 years of age.
+- Class 3 & 4 - If used on extensive areas in large quantities over a long period especially in patients under 5 years of age.
+In general it is best not to use class 3 or 4 preparations in children.

 Local effects such as thinning of the skin, striae, and telangiectasia are more likely to occur with the higher classes.
 To avoid both the systemic and local effects it is best to follow the following rules: